BakirGracic/how-much-i-wasted/README.md

+# howmuchiwasted.bakir.dev

-# howmuchiwasted.bakir.dev | How much time have you wasted?
+### How much time have you wasted?

-## Check how much time of your life you spent, or wasted, and take action!
+### Check how much time of your life you spent, or wasted, and take action!

-Built with Next.js and DaisyUI for self-improvement!
+### Built with Next.js and DaisyUI for self-improvement!

-## License
+### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed with MIT License